Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/03_RenderTargetsDesign.md

 Vulkan and D3D12 use different concepts and ideas to render to a resource.

-In Vulkan Tiled-Base Rendering is a first-class citizen and that's why the concept of a **RenderPass** exists, In Vulkan we have multiple objects to handle what we're going to render to and the most important one is RenderPasses.
+In Vulkan Tiled-Base Rendering is a first-class citizen and that's why the concept of a **RenderPass** exists, In Vulkan we have multiple objects to handle rendering to a resource.
+(RenderPass, Framebuffer, ImageView, GraphicsPipeline).

 ## Vulkan
 Assuming we **ignore subpasses** in Vulkan: